anasbz949/YouTube-Clone/README.md

 # YouTube-Clone
-I just create a youtube clone using only HTML &amp; CSS
+I create a youtube clone using only HTML &amp; CSS